 - Burning the skin with cigarettes or other hot objects

 - Cutting anywhere on the body

 - Drawing blood

 - Carving symbols or words on the skin

 The symptoms can vary for each person.
 Typically, these behaviours occur in private, in a ritualistic or controlled manner.

 Why is Self-Harm a Problem?

 Why do some people find it difficult to avoid these addictive habits?
 There are various reasons why people fall into the habit of self-injury.
 Sometimes, the habit is downstream from other problems, such as drug addiction that leads to self-injury.
-Other times, the compulsive behaviour starts with self-harm, and can lead to alcohol or drug abuse.
-Another common problem is body dysmorphia, such as anorexia, that results in shame or guilt and can lead to other self-harming activities.
+Other times, compulsive behaviour starts with self-harm and can lead to alcohol or drug abuse.
+Another common problem is body dysmorphia, such as anorexia, which results in shame or guilt and can lead to other self-harming activities.
 Self-harm is often co-occurring with other addictive or harmful behaviours.